The recent crisis is not only affecting all our lives.

-So, when we have a correction or crash, will you be better off in actively managed funds or passively managed ones?
+At times like this, are you better off in actively managed funds or passively managed ones?

-Whatever type of fund you use, it’s critical to ensure you aren’t taking any more risk than you can afford to, or than you feel comfortable with.
+Whatever type of fund you use, ensure you aren’t taking on any more risk than you can afford or feel comfortable with.

-Diversification across different asset classes and geographical regions is hugely important – this is often what DIY and amateur investors get wrong.
+Diversification across different asset classes and geographical regions is vital.

-The other thing to understand is that the active versus passive debate isn’t about risk, or risk management, at all — keen though the fund industry is to give people that impression.
+The active versus passive debate isn’t about risk, or risk management, at all.

-"Indeed, one of the most insidious myths that the industry likes to perpetuate is that active funds are better than passives in bear markets".
+One of the most insidious myths the industry likes to perpetuate…

-Index funds, we keep being told, fall with the markets – whereas active funds provide the reassurance of “downside protection.”
+They say index funds fall with the markets whereas active funds provide the reassurance of “downside protection”.

-What’s not to like about a fund that offers the potential of outperformance when markets are on the up, with the reassurance of limiting your losses on the way down?
+What’s not to like about a fund that offers the potential of outperformance when markets are up and the reassurance of limiting losses when they’re down?

 The problem is that it’s impossible to design a portfolio that provides market-beating performance at low risk.